piers-sinclair/pierssinclair.github.io/_posts/2024-06-09-Systems-Design-in-Azure-for-Clients-URL-Shortener.md

 You'll also want to come prepared with a concise list of benefits.
 Here's one for our system:
 - Highly scalable - each mechanism in the chain has been designed with horizontal scaling in mind.
-- Highly available - All our components support a high degree of availability so there should be minimal downtime issues.
+- Highly available - All our components support high availability, so there should be minimal downtime issues.
-- URLs won't be easy to guess, they are random.
+- URLs will be challenging to guess.
+They are random.
 - All functional requirements satisfied - including optional analytics

-And you should also highlight some of the deficiencies, no architecture is perfect and you want the client to understand the trade-offs.
+It would be best if you also highlighted some of the deficiencies.
+No architecture is perfect, and you want the client to understand the trade-offs.
 Here's some for our system:
-- Maintenance - It's a highly complex solution and will require lots of maintenance.
+- Maintenance - It's a highly complex solution requiring lots of maintenance.
-- Expensive - There's a lot of 3rd party cloud services here, it's likely to be costly to run.
+- Expensive - There are a lot of 3rd party cloud services here, so it's likely to be costly to run.
-- Readability - The short URLs are random letters and numbers, it's short but not that readable.
+- Readability - The short URLs are random letters and numbers.
+They are short but could be more readable.
 - Security - We haven't factored in users limiting access to a short URL.

 As a final note, remember to [cater to your audience](https://www.ssw.com.au/rules/catering-to-audience/); if you're talking to a Tech Lead, you can get way more into the technical details than when talking to a CEO.